 Offshore banking in Luxembourg

 Internationals often use Luxembourg as an offshore bank — in fact, many of the country’s banking clients are non-residents.
-Beside those that simply work in the country and live across the border (cross-border workers), other customers have chosen to bank in Luxembourg due to:
+Besides those that simply work in the country and live across the border (cross-border workers), other customers have chosen to bank in Luxembourg due to:

 - its greater privacy